-Heavy Rainbows are showcasing contemporary artwork that's designed to blow your mind.
+Heavy Rainbows are showcasing artwork highlighting contemporary issues.

 Inspiring Change Through Art